broadinstitute/gatk/scripts/variantstore/TERRA_QUICKSTART.md

 ## 1.2 Load data

 Next, your re-blocked gVCF files should be imported into GVS by running the `GvsImportGenomes` workflow.

-The workflow should be run against a sample set indicating the samples to load.
-The sample table should have a column for the reblocked gVCFs (`hg38_reblocked_gvcf` or `reblocked_gvcf_path`) and their index files need to be in the same location.

 These are the required parameters which must be supplied to the workflow: